 Machine learning for the railway industry

-Corridor’s machine learning railway technology automatically creates context and structure to remote sensing data such as imagery and video, LiDAR, GPS and trajectory data.
+Cordel’s machine learning railway technology automatically creates context and structure to remote sensing data such as imagery and video, LiDAR, GPS and trajectory data.

 The platform can also automate inspections that can be unreliable, expensive and dangerous when conducted manually.